 Social Network or Search Engine?

-Are you confident marketing yourself on a social network such as Instagram or Facebook?
+Are you confident about marketing yourself on a social network such as Instagram or Facebook?
 Or maybe your skillset is SEO and you’re good at ranking on Google and YouTube.
 Or possibly, you’re new to all of this and the previous two sentences made you want to hide in a hole and cry.

 No matter your skill set, or lack of, I promise you that Pinterest is much easier to master than you think.
 I can’t tell you how many people comment that Pinterest is the one social network they know the least about.No matter your skill set, or lack of, I promise you that Pinterest is much easier to master than you think.Click To Tweet